lov3tt/EasySteamReview/README.md

 ### Conclusion

 This project aims to address a critical gap in the gaming analytics space by providing developers, publishers, and moderators with insights into cheating and moderation-related issues through player reviews.
 By leveraging APIs, NLP techniques, and visualization tools, this dashboard will offer actionable insights that can help improve game communities and player experiences.
+---
 ### Q & A
-Q: Why did I choose a sample size of 800 and a limiting factor of 30 days for my project?
+- **Q**: Why did I choose a sample size of 800 and a limiting factor of 30 days for my project?
-A: A sample size of 800 is considered effective for a 30-day period because it provides a balance between high statistical precision and practical feasibility.
-Specifically, it offers a small margin of error (approximately +/- 3.5% ), high statistical power to detect meaningful changes over a month, and enough data to perform sub-group analysis (such as comparing weekly trends) without the high costs of larger samples
+- **A**: A sample size of 800 is considered effective for a 30-day period because it provides a balance between high statistical precision and practical feasibility.
+Specifically, it offers a small margin of error (approximately +/- 3.5% ), high statistical power to detect meaningful changes over a month, and enough data to perform sub-group analysis (such as comparing weekly trends) without the high costs of larger samples.